 The above statistics show that even mobility programs are receiving an increase in popularity.
 From 2015/2016 to 2017/2018, the number of international students in these programs has increased by approximately 12%.
 However, in the latest years, within a period of one year apart, mobility programs have received a decrease of approximately 2%.

 International Students in Spain by Country of Origin

 Spain receives international students from all over the world.
 Ambitious students from around the globe come to Spain to pursue their qualifications and start their careers.
 From Italy to Finland, Spain gathers numerous nationalities and cultures in its educational institutions, all with the goal of pursuing the knowledge, skills, and qualifications that Spain has to offer.

-Top 5 countries bringing the most international students to Spain, according to the latest statistics are:
+The top 5 countries bringing the most international students to Spain, according to the latest statistics are:

-Top 5 countries bringing the least international students to Spain, according to the latest statistics are:
+The top 5 countries bringing the least international students to Spain, according to the latest statistics are: